 Signs commonly associated with EGUS include: a decrease in appetite, changes in eating and drinking habits, weight loss, a negative change in attitude, recurrent mild colic, dull hair coat and unthriftiness, intermittent loose stools or diarrhea, and decreased performance.

-Foals will grind their teeth and roll up on their backs.
+Foals will often grind their teeth and roll up on their backs.
 Death can occur in foals if the ulcer erodes through the entire wall of the stomach.

 With so many other things to worry about, gut health might not always be a high-priority issue.
 But it should be.
 Gastric ulcers can cause significant discomfort, dramatically impacting performance and potentially triggering significant health issues.
 Prevention is key, especially among high-risk competition horses.